Fr. Alex Carlson

 After graduating from UCLA with a degree in English Literature, Robin began teaching third and fourth grade in a private Christian school.
 Robin created curriculum for a 5th grade enrichment class when her children started going to school while living on the island of Maui.
 The Kragness family felt led to move to Minnesota, exchanging perfect weather for top notch schools and snow.
 Robin worked for several churches in the West Metro as Children's Ministry Director, Office Administrator and Administrative Assistant.
 The Lord led her to St. John's after much prayer and trust in him for a long term fit.
-She is grateful to God for the challenges of learning TADS, supporting Mr. Fonte along with the guides and teachers, encouraging the children, as well as enjoying the entire staff of God's people here at St. John's Parish and School.
+She is grateful to God as she supports Mr. Fonte along with the guides and teachers, encourages the children, and enjoys working alongside the entire staff of God's people here at St. John's Parish and School.